Augusta Wildlife Area

 History

-Prior to settlement in the 1930s, the northern half of Augusta Wildlife Area was historically jack pine, scrub (hill's) oak forest and barrens.
+Prior to settlement in the 1930s, the northern half of the Augusta Wildlife Area was historically jack pine, scrub (hill's) oak forest and barrens.
 The southern half of the property was oak, including white oak, black oak and bur oak, with a minute portion in white pine and red pine.
 During the settlement era, the entire region was subject to explosive timber harvest and was probably burned over by wildfire.
-Marshlands were drained creating a negative impact on the thousands of ducks and geese that used the area.
-The DNR began purchasing lands here between 1942-1955 and Augusta State Wildlife Area was created to restore wetlands.
+Marshlands were drained, creating a negative impact on the thousands of ducks and geese that used the area.
+The DNR began purchasing lands here between 1942-1955 and the Augusta State Wildlife Area was created to restore wetlands.
 Three flowages were constructed in 1957, 1960 and 1966 and provide a combined water surface area of about 140 acres.
-In addition, 10 potholes and many ditches provide habitat for mallards, blue-winged teal and wood ducks.
+In addition, 10 potholes and many ditches provide a habitat for mallards, blue-winged teal and wood ducks.
 Muskrats and beaver are also common to the area.
-Today, Augusta Wildlife area is managed primarily for waterfowl, ruffed grouse and deer.
+Today, the Augusta Wildlife area is managed primarily for waterfowl, ruffed grouse and deer.

 Management Objective